sketchplugins/plugin-directory/README.md

 - [JSTalk Sketch Library](https://github.com/uhunkler/jstalk-sketch-library), by Urs Hunkler: A collection of JSTalk methods for Bohemian Coding’s Sketch.
 The methods support Sketch scripting - writing plugins or code that interacts with Sketch.
 - [JSTalk Sketch Recipes](https://github.com/uhunkler/jstalk-sketch-recipes), by Urs Hunkler: Recipes for JSTalk Sketch scripts and plugins.
 The goal is to help people new to JSTalk and Sketch scripting to start and to give examples for Sketch automation or extending tasks.
 - [Layer Visibility](https://github.com/preciousforever/sketch-layer-visibility), by precious design studio: A simple plugin to to toggle visibility of a specified 'layerName'.
-- [Logo Fetcher](https://github.com/soulchild/sketch-logo-fetcher), by Tobi Kremer: Place logos from either the Logos API (SVG) or Clearbit API (PNG)
+- [Logo Fetcher](https://github.com/soulchild/sketch-logo-fetcher), by Tobi Kremer: Place logos from either the Logos API (SVG format) or Clearbit API (PNG format)
 - [Lorem-Ipsum-Plugin-for-Sketch](https://github.com/brandonbeecroft/lorem-ipsum-plugin-for-sketch), by brandonbeecroft: This is a plugin for quickly creating Lorem Ipsum text in Sketch.
 - [LRTGenerator Sketch Plugins](https://github.com/lrtitze/sketch-plugins-lrtgenerators), by Leslie Titze: Sketch 3 plugin scripts for generating object collections.
 - [Magic Mirror 2](http://magicmirror.design), by James Tang: Perspective Transformation for Sketch Artboards